 Program Highlights and Additional Resources

 The MIT Work-Life Center's popular Seminar Series provides research-based strategies and information to help you deal with a diverse range of work-life issues.
-With more than 25 seminars, workshops, and webinars to choose from this fall, you're sure to find the topics that matter most to you.
+With more than 25 seminars, workshops, and webinars to choose from each fall and spring, you're sure to find the topics that matter most to you.